wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/SiteBuildBasics.md

 This section describes how to work with BodilessJS to build out a basic editable site.
 A standalone Gatsby starter will be released soon, but for now you can work with the example/test site in the core monorepo.

-To begin, create a site branch in the repository and work within `/examples/test-site`.
-All paths in the section below are relative to this directory.

 > Note: The API's described below are under active development and are subject to change.

+## Create a Site
+To begin, [Create a new site](About/GettingStarted?id=creating-a-new-site) and start your own site to develop in.

 ## Creating pages